WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

     ScanMode: false # Activate the cell network scanning mode (optional)
 ```

-> **Notes**: If the carrier numeric operator code (**Operator**) or the network mode is not specified (**Mode**), the module will attempt to automatically determine the optimal network based on the M2M sim card inserted and your location.
-However, if you encounter any connectivity issues, it is advisable to manually configure these settings.
-If you don't know your operator code, you can scan the cell networks to find it.
+> **Notes**: If the carrier numeric operator code (**Operator**) or the network mode is not specified (**Mode**), the module will attempt to automatically determine the optimal network based on the M2M sim card inserted and your location. **However, if you encounter any connectivity issues, it is advisable to add the Operator to the cell config file**.
+If you don't know your operator code, you can use the **Cell Network Scanner**, included in that documentation, to find it out.

 2 - Select `Cell` as `DefaultInterface` in the **meadow.config.yaml**, if you don't have this *yaml* file in your device, you should create and flash it to the device: